SimbaBuilds/Reggie_Frontend/instructions.md

 2. About page: "This digitization process was designed by Cameron Higtower, a former school Registrar and IT professional with a software engineering background.
 This digitization process and "Reggie" assistant is simply a public version of the AI tools and processes that Cameron used on the job.
     a.
 Contact at bottom
     b.
-Link to demo page
+Link to demos page

-3. Dedicated demo page showcasing digitization and Reggie in action
+3. Dedicated demos page showcasing digitization and Reggie in action
     a.
 "See Reggie's spreadsheet skills for yourself" -- users will be directed to the sign up and permissions pages -- then given instructions and examples for using his spreadsheet capabailities -- they will get 10 emails to Reggie without signing up for a plan

 4. FAQ page: